Veterans and Dependents Educational Benefits

 - withdraw and receive a full refund of tuition (issuance of grades would be at the discretion of the instructor) or

 - request incomplete grades, and if granted, complete the course upon return to the university

 Graduate students will be granted an extension of time to complete degree requirements equivalent to the period of active duty, but in no event to exceed four years.

 How to Transfer Your Military Credit to Ball State University

 Please contact Mrs. Linda Rent in the Ball State University Office of Admissions for questions regarding the transfer of military credit.
 Mrs. Rent can be reached at 765-285-8287 or firstname.lastname@example.org.

 National Guard Supplemental Grant Form

 All guardsmen need to complete and submit to the Veterans Affairs office a National Guard Supplemental Grant Form for the Fall 2013 semester.
-Paper copies are also available in the Veterans Affairs office in Lucina Hall, room 236.
+Paper copies are also available at the Ball State Veterans Affairs office in Lucina Hall, room 236.